dgkeyes/teachingR/datasets.md

 - [Storytelling with Data list of datasets](https://docs.google.com/document/d/1Ads4XsCjXmDrdGRgfmm_OgRdpFcl6Qhs6SOllNGyq7Y/edit?ts=5a0df365)
 - [FiveThirtyEight](https://github.com/rudeboybert/fivethirtyeight): An R package that provides access to the code and data sets published by FiveThirtyEight
 - [CDC data hub](https://www.cdc.gov/ophss/csels/dhis/overview.html): Collection of health-related datasets
+- [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday): "Join the R4DS online learning community in the weekly #TidyTuesday event!
+Every week we post a raw dataset, an original chart associated with that dataset, and ask you to apply your take on the chart.
+While the data set will be “tamed”, it will not always be tidy!"